rickapps/dots-game/Notes/ProjectLog.md

 Added logic to create ids for all boxes and lines.
 The ids will be used by javascript.

 **2022-05-24 20:31:45**
-Created event listener function to change color and disable hover on selected lines.
+Created javascript event listener function to change color and disable hover on selected lines.

+**2022-05-25 17:29:30**
+Added event listener to all lines on gameboard.